v-vong3/csulb/cecs_491/demo/vue-cli-demo/README.md

 ### Node

-* pm2 (Process Manager 2) - Manage multiple processes in node.
-Similar to nodemon
+* pm2 (Process Manager 2) - Manage multiple processes in node (AGPL-3.0 license)
-* d
+* nodemon - Alternative to pm2 if you want software that is *MIT* licensed
+* lite-server - Easy to use development HTTP server if you don't want to use webpack
+* http-server - Production grade HTTP server

 ### Visual Studio Code